benjlis/eabcc-presentation/slides.md

 ---
 ## Until we have something like PDF/mail:
-It will be preferable for archivists to process email using MBOX, PST, or IMAP because structure and information is lost on export to PDF.
+It will be preferable for archivists to process email using MBOX, PST, or IMAP because structure and information are lost on export to PDF.

 ## Our hypothesis:
-If the above options are not available, there is often enough information in an email PDF to create a proxy of the original that is good enough for processing.
+If the above options are unavailable, there is often enough information in an email PDF to create a proxy of the original that is good enough for processing.

 ---
 # pdf2mbox